Michael Platt (financier)

-Michael Edward Platt (born 12 December 1968) is a British billionaire hedge fund manager.
+Michael Edward Platt (born 18 March 1968) is a British billionaire hedge fund manager.
 He is the co-founder and managing director of BlueCrest Capital Management, Europe's third-largest hedge-fund firm which he co-founded in 2000.

-He is Britain's wealthiest hedge fund manager according to the Forbes Real Time Billionaires List, with an estimated wealth of US$15.2 billion.
+He is Britain's wealthiest hedge fund manager according to Forbes, with an estimated wealth of US$18 billion as of December 2024.

-Early life and education
+Early life

 Platt was born in Preston, Lancashire, England in 1968.
 His father taught civil engineering at the University of Manchester.
 His mother was a university administrator.
 His grandmother, whom he has described as "a serious equity trader," introduced him to investment.
 She "helped him buy stock in trust savings banks that were selling shares to the public."
 At 14, he invested £500 in a shipping line, Common Brothers, that soon tripled in price.
 Some of his first investments were in Britain's newly privatised utilities.

 He studied civil engineering at Imperial College London, but after a year, switched to mathematics and economics at the London School of Economics, from which he graduated in 1991.